Transitive Lie algebroids and \textbf{Q}-manifolds: -groupoids and their corresponding Lie algebroids

 Here the unit mapping $\1_M\colon M\to\Gc$ is an immersed submanifold, hence $\1_M^{!}\colon\A\Gc\to T^\bs\Gc$ is in turn an immersed submanifold, by Proposition~\ref{distrib4}.
 This further implies that the mapping $\A\Phi\colon\A\Gc\to\A\Hc$, well-defined by \eqref{Liefunctor_eq2}, is also smooth.
 Thus $\A\Phi\colon\A\Gc\to\A\Hc$ is a (smooth) morphism of locally trivial, smooth, vector bundles over the base map $\phi\colon M\to N$.

-We now prove in Proposition~\ref{Liefunctor_prop} that $\A\Phi\colon\A\Gc\to\A\Hc$ in the case when both $\Gc\tto M$ and $\Hc\tto N$ are locally trivial \Q-groupoids (cf. Section~\ref{Sect7}), which suffices for the purposes of the present paper.
+We now prove in Proposition~\ref{Liefunctor_prop} that $\A\Phi\colon\A\Gc\to\A\Hc$ is a morphism of Lie algebroids in the case when both $\Gc\tto M$ and $\Hc\tto N$ are locally trivial \Q-groupoids (cf. Section~\ref{Sect7}), which suffices for the purposes of the present paper.
 The development of the general Lie functor for \Q-groupoids is postponed for a later paper.

 \begin{proposition} Let $\Gc\tto M$ and $\Hc\tto N$ be \Q-groupoids with a \Q-groupoid morphism $\Phi\colon \Gc\to\Hc$ as in \eqref{Liefunctor_eq1}.
 If both $\Gc\tto M$ and $\Hc\tto N$ are locally trivial \Q-groupoids, then $\A\Phi\colon\A\Gc\to\A\Hc$ is a morphism of Lie algebroids over the base map $\phi\colon M\to N$. \end{proposition}